10 Best Things to Do in White Sands National Park

 4. Sledding on the Sand Dunes

-Whether you hike for miles into the dune field or drive up to the Backcountry Loop Trailhead, sledding on the gypsum sand in White Sands National Park is about as old school as a pastime gets!
+Whether you hike for miles into the dune field or drive up to the Backcountry Loop Trailhead, sledding on the gypsum sand in White Sands National Park is about as old as pastimes get!

-That being said, waxed plastic snow saucers work the best, and sleds can be bought in advance to save a little money or purchased upon arrival at the park’s gift shop.
+That said, waxed plastic snow saucers work best for sledding down sand here and elsewhere, and sleds can be bought in advance to save a little money or purchased upon arrival at the park’s gift shop.

 Google Maps Directions: Backcountry Camping Loop Trailhead